Counselling

 About me: I love the cinema; kickboxing; gigs; dancing and having a good laugh.
 I occasionally volunteer backstage at the O2, counselling fans who are struggling with anxiety.
 I facilitate workshops and yearly well-being summer retreats, which are open to the public.

-Michelle works in person from Pie HQ on Tuesday afternoon.
+Michelle works in person from Pie on Tuesday afternoon.

 Remi